Certificate Admission Requirements

 Additional Methodist College Admissions Requirements

-Prior to enrollment in an academic program at Methodist College, are required to complete and file the following with the Office of Admissions:
+Prior to enrollment in an academic program at Methodist College, applicants are required to complete and file the following with the Office of Admissions:

 Applicants for all programs: DCFS (Department of Children & Family Services) background check;